 * Indicates Talkbacks § Indicates Signed Performances

-- Who: Your creative team of no more than 3 members (Writers, Lyricists, Composers) comes to Auburn, NY to spend six days immersed in the world of your new musical.
+- Who: Anyone developing a new musical.
+Your creative team of no more than 3 members (Writers, Lyricists, Composers) comes to Auburn, NY to spend six days immersed in the world of your new musical.
 After working for several days, your team ‘pitches’ your show to engaged audiences for three presentations.
 Audiences offer feedback and discuss your piece at length.
 Creative teams can consider the feedback and insight and leave with new ideas, inspiration and focused to-do lists.

-- What: Presented over the course of several weeks, this new-works series provides a forum for musicals in the earliest stages of development.
+- What: Presented over the course of several weeks, this new-works series provides a forum for musicals in development.
 Musicals are selected from a pool of applicants each year.
-Each musical creation team is provided with a week-long residency at the Festival, located in Auburn, N.Y.
+Creative teams are given a retreat during a week-long residency to focus and work on their new piece.

 - Where: The PiTCH is housed in Theatre Mack, a 80-seat, cabaret style environment in Auburn, NY at 203 Genesee Street behind the Cayuga Museum.
 Equipped with a baby grand piano, mics, music stands and a bar, this intimate venue is the ideal setting for seeing a new musical come to life!
 Click here to learn more about scenic Cayuga County.

-- Why: We believe in the development of new musicals and know that they need TLC.
+- Why: We believe in and are committed to the development of new musicals.
+We know that musicals aren’t just created overnight.
 This program focuses on the writers and creators of the piece.
-We get you here, put you up and allow you to focus on what’s most important – your baby.
+We bring you here, put you up and allow you to focus on what’s most important – your work.

 - How: Submissions for the 2016 season of The PiTCH are now closed.
 Check back for more information on our 2017 season.